In Part 1 of this tutorial, we explained the basics of how to use WordPress widgets.

 This information will be required in Step 3.

-For visitors to go to the contact page when they click on the support button, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link the button graphic to this URL in Step 3 …
+In order for visitors to go to the contact page when the support button gets clicked, you must either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link the button image to this URL in Step 3 …

-Don’t worry … this sounds a lot more technical than it is.
-In simple terms, you just need to create the instructions linking the graphic image to your contact page/helpdesk.
+If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
+Basically, you just need to create the instructions for your clickable button.

-Your instructions can be typed into a simple text editor and will look something like this …
+Your instructions can be composed in a plain text file and should look something like this …

 - Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code with the URL of your image location.

-The image below shows which sections of the above code you need to replace with your actual web addresses …
+The screenshot below shows the sections of the above sample code that you need to replace with the actual contact details …

 Step 4 – Add a Text widget.